Amazon reports $70.0 billion in Q3 2019 revenue: AWS up 35%, subscriptions up 34%, and ‘other’ up 44%

 Subscription services were up 34% to $5.0 billion.
 That would mainly constitute Amazon Prime, which the company has expanded to offer deals at places like Whole Foods.

 Amazon’s “other” category, which mostly covers the company’s advertising business, was up 44% to $3.6 billion in revenue.
 The company knows plenty about what its customers want to buy, or even don’t want to buy, and it’s increasingly leveraging that for its advertising business.
+“It’s still early and what we’re focused on really at this point is relevancy — making sure that the ads are relevant to our customers, helpful to our customers,” CFO Brian Olsavsky said on the earnings call.
+“And to do that we use machine learning, and it’s helping us to drive better relevancy” he added.

 Prime Day, annual hardware event, and Alexa